MetOffice/CSET/docs/source/reference/recipe-format.rst

       # Save a single cube with all the processed data.
       - operator: write.write_cube_to_nc

-The title and description keys provide a human readable description of what the recipe does.
-The title is also used to derive the ID of the running recipe, used when running the recipe in a workflow.
+The ``title`` and ``description`` keys provide a human readable description of what the recipe does.
+The ``title`` is also used to derive the ID of the running recipe, used when running the recipe in a workflow.
+The ``category`` is used to group the produced diagnostics in the output website.

 The ``parallel`` and ``collate`` keys specify lists of processing steps.
 The steps are run from top to bottom, with each step specifying an operator to run,